r-pogo/vade_mecum/Networking_Web/Network_Services.md

 it would reach every machine on the network.
 The original client would recognize that this message was intended for itself.
 This is because the DHCP offer has the field that specifies the MAC address of the client that sent the DHCP discover message.

-3.The client machine would now process this DHCP offer to see what IP is being offered to it.
+3. The client machine would now process this DHCP offer to see what IP is being offered to it.
 Technically, a DHCP client could reject this offer.
 It's totally possible for multiple DHCP servers to be running on the same network and for a DHCP client to be configured to only respond to an offer of an IP within a certain range.
 But this is rare.
 More often, the DHCP client would respond to the DHCP offer message with a `DHCP request message`.
 This message essentially says, yes, I would like to have an IP that you offered to me.
 Since the IP hasn't been assigned yet, this is again sent from an IP of 0.0.0.0 and to the broadcast IP of 255.255.255.255.

 4. Finally, the DHCP server receives the DHCP request message and respond with a `DHCPACK or DHCP Acknowledgement message`.
 This message is again sent to a broadcast IP of 255.255.255.255, and with a source IP corresponding to the actual IP of the DHCP server.